-Verbal clues may be direct, such as "I'm going to kill myself," or "I don't want to live anymore," or indirect, such as "You will miss me," or "I can't take it any more."
-Don't ignore these signals, as they indicate that the client is asking for help.
+Verbal clues may be direct, such as "I'm going to kill myself," or "I don't want to live anymore," or indirect, such as "You will miss me," or "I can't take it anymore."
+Even something like 'If I didn't have my dog to look after"...
+Don't ignore these signals, as they indicate that the person is asking for help.